filipchr/filipchr.github.io/work/_posts/2014-11-12-all-star-mission.markdown

 The main goal with the website was to make it accessable from any device and easy to use, unlike the previous site.

-[Allstarmission.se](http://allstarmission.se) is built opon Wordpress for the backend, and for the front-end the site is based opon [foundation](http://foundation.zurb.com/)
+[Allstarmission.se](http://allstarmission.se) is built upon Wordpress for the backend, and for the front-end the site is based upon foundation.